cubter/event_observer/Readme.md

 > Despite this, sourcing a C++ file does take time initially, and it seems it's a bottleneck right
 > now during the app's launch.

 As regards plots, because there're species with hundreds of thousands of events, I render them with `webGL`.
-The drawback is that it requires more resources from the user's OS, but also that old browsers do not support it.
-An optimal solution here would be detecting if the browser supports WebGL & using it then, reverting to the old CPU rendering otherwise.
+The drawback is that old browsers do not support it.
+An optimal solution here would be detecting, if the browser supports WebGL & using it then, reverting to the old CPU rendering otherwise.
+But I'm not sure that it can be implemented other than writing JS code.

 As regards maps, I use `plotly`'s `canvas` option to improve rendering.
 Still, hundreds of thousands of events render rel. slow.